 A hybrid of chatbots and apps makes for a quick, convenient and profitable interface.
 To this end, you’d be right in asserting that chatbot apps are the future.

-Through our research for this article, we hypothesized that Chatbot Apps fall into one of seven categories.
+Through our research for this article, we hypothesised that chatbot apps fall into one of six categories.

 This could be by saving time, money, or both.

 Everyone has only 24 hours in a day.
 But with the help of these chatbots, you can have more ways to spend it.

 1. Verloop.io: Great customer support at the fingertips

 Have you ever felt helpless talking to a chatbot on an app you’re trying to buy from?
 Wondering what must you do to make the chatbot understand your plight and give you a solution that exactly works for your problem?

 Behold!
 Here is the ideal customer support chatbot that knows and answers user queries in time, with accuracy and unfaltering agility.